Medicare and hospital readmissions — what happens when they bounce back

 When your parent is ready to go home from the hospital, there's usually a discharge process.
 In theory, this is when everything gets explained.
 In practice, it's often chaotic.
 Discharge might happen late in the day.
 Staff might be busy.
 Your parent might be tired or still somewhat medicated.
 You might not be there to hear the whole conversation.

 The hospital should do medication reconciliation, which means sitting down with your parent and reviewing every medication they're currently supposed to take.
 The person doing this goes through the old medications your parent was taking before the hospital, the new medications prescribed in the hospital, and confirms which ones your parent should actually be taking now.
 This sounds simple, but it's where errors happen.
-Your parent might not know they were on a blood pressure medication before.
-The hospital might assume your parent will continue a temporary antibiotic that was only meant for the hospital stay.
 When everything is written down and reviewed out loud, with your parent asking questions, confusion is less likely.

 Your Role in Preventing Readmission